mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 05 September 2025

-- The average temperature today is 12.45˚C,
+- The average temperature today is 14.39˚C,
-- With highs of 14.05˚C and lows of 10.39˚C,
+- With highs of 14.98˚C and lows of 13.72˚C,
-- It may feel like 12.07˚C with few clouds
+- It may feel like 14.03˚C with clear sky
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 89%
+- The pressure is 1019hPa and humidity is 82%
 - The sun will rise at 05:27 and set at 18:47

 <!-- weather_marker ends -->